danieltuveson/simple_lang/README.md

 ```

 ## How to build
 If you have zsh, then just run `zsh run.sh`.
 If you run with no arguments, you will be dropped into the repl.
 If you run with a filename as the argument, it will execute that file.
 If your build was successful, you can just rerun by running the binary `dan_basic` file that is created by the `run.sh` script.
-I've only tested this on macOS (which I think uses clang), so it may not build on all systems / compilers.
+I've only tested this on macOS (Apple clang version 13.0.0), so it may not build on all systems / compilers.

 ## TODO
 - Build parser